ewilken/docker-mailserver/README.md

 ## Building yourself

-1. Run: `./compile-filebeat-arm.sh` which will put an ARM binary for filebeat in ./build-filebeat.
+You will need Docker edge 19.x with buildx support.
+Regular Docker stable will not work as of this writing.

-2. Edit `./build-docker-image.sh` to reflect your own image tag
+1. Edit `./build-docker-image.sh` to reflect your own image tag
-3. Run: `./build-docker-image.sh`
+2. Run: `./build-docker-image.sh` which will build the ARM binary for filebeat and then build an ARM image.

 If pushing upstream to docker hub, then the usual `docker push ...`